-Immunization Requirements for the 2017-2018 School Year
+Immunization Requirements for the 2019 - 2020 School Year

 K.A.R.
 28-1-20 defines immunizations required for any individual who attends school or a childcare program operated by a school.
-There are changes in requirements for immunizations for the upcoming school year.
-Please carefully review the requirements below.
+Below are the requirements for the indicated school year.
+Please carefully review the requirements.
 The usual number of doses required are listed; however there are exceptional circumstances that could alter the number of doses a child needs.
 If you have questions about your child's immunization status, contact your child's primary care provider or local health department.

-Proof of receiving the immunizations must be provided to the school prior to attending the first day of school.
+Proof of receiving the required immunizations must be provided to the school prior to the student attending the first day of school.